Is Anantara Bophut Koh Samui a Good Family Resort in 2026?

 Our Room: The Family Pool Suite

 The moment we stepped into the Two-Bedroom Family Suite, I knew this was going to be a very comfortable stay.
 There were two large rooms, each with their own bathroom and big bathtubs, connected by a thick, soundproof door.
 Yes, an actual door.
 Not a curtain.
 Not a sliding panel.
 A real, solid door.

 That might sound like a small thing, but if you’ve ever stayed in a family suite with no privacy, you know how big of a deal that is.

 The design is beautiful.
 A mix of traditional Thai wooden interiors, that signature Anantara style, combined with a modern and very luxurious feel.
 The suite is massive and full of thoughtful details.
 A tipi tent was set up, complete with a giant elephant plush toy.
 Both girls got their own monkey cuddly toy to keep, which they immediately named and refused to part with.
+There were also kids-sized slippers and robes, and the girls got their own little bathroom set with toothbrushes and paste.

 And then the private pool.
 Our own little splash zone just a few steps from the bed.
 Lovely.